- This Website

 Below are some useful links and guidance to assist you with organising an event that is both safe and legal.

 Brentwood Safety Advisory Group

 If you are planning a larger scale community event, such as a community fair or festival or charity fun run, you should contact the Brentwood Safety Advisory Group for advice.
-The Group consists of representatives of key services, such as the Police and Essex Fore and Rescue, who can advise you on health and safety matters concerning your event.
+The Group consists of representatives of key services, such as the Police and Essex Fire and Rescue, who can advise you on health and safety matters concerning your event.
 The group meets on a regular basis, and you will need to attend one of these meetings and previously submit with your Event Management Plan, including a Risk Assessment.
-Dates of planned meetings can be found on the Discover Brentwood website.
+Further information can be found on the Safety Advisory Group web page

 Useful guidance on running an event safely can be found on the Health and Safety Executive website.

 Permission must be sought from the Council to hold events such as outdoor keep fit classes, boot camp, charity walks and family fun days in the parks in Brentwood.
 Please go to the Parks Events web page for further information and to find out how to apply for permission.